ZResnick/Algorama/README.md

 3. Min Priority Queue Constructor from /minPriorityQueueConstructor.js for testing purposes using -----> const MinQueue = require('./minPriorityQueueConstructor.js') and let newMinQueue = new MinQueue()

-- Min Prioirty Queue Test
+- Min Priority Queue Test
-- Max Prioirty Queue Test
+- Max Priority Queue Test
 - Max Heap Test

-### Misceleaneous
+### Miscellaneous

 - Count the ones in the Binary Representation of a Given Integer, the Hamming Weight (M)
 - Count the non-zero numbers in the n-Ary Representation of a Given Integer, the N-Hamming Weight (M)